michaelhpet/monty/README.md

 kael@think:~$
 ```

-Monty byte code files can contain blank lines (empty or made of spaces only), and any additional text after the opcode or its required argument is not taken into account:
+Monty byte code files can contain blank lines (empty or made of spaces only), and any additional text after the opcode or its required op_arg is not taken into account:

 ```bash
 kael@think:~$ cat -e bytecodes/001.m